 To read our full brochure, please email Dr. Byars at firstname.lastname@example.org.

-Our ideal post-doctoral fellow will have: (1) completed their doctoral training at an APA accredited clinical psychology program; (2) previous training and experience in providing DBT; 3) additional areas of expertise in evidence-based practices (e.g., CBT, ACT, ERP, PE); and (4) interest in providing supervision and training as part of their long-term career goals.
-For the adolescent fellowship position, previous training and experience in providing DBT with adolescents is strongly preferred; minimally, prior training and experience working with adolescents is required.
+Our ideal post-doctoral fellow will have: (1) completed their doctoral training at an APA accredited clinical psychology program; (2) some previous training and experience in DBT; 3) additional areas of expertise in evidence-based practices (e.g., CBT, ACT, ERP, PE).
+We accept applications from prospective fellows with a wide range of levels of DBT interest and experience, but do find that applicants are most competitive when there has been meaningful exposure to the DBT skills.
+Applicants do not need to have experience providing all elements of comprehensive DBT (individual, group, coaching calls, and consultation team) to apply.
+For the adolescent fellowship position, previous training and experience using DBT skills with adolescents is strongly preferred; minimally, prior training and experience working with adolescents is required.

-The post-doctoral fellow will: complete intakes to provide an initial assessment and case conceptualization of clients referred to the clinic; conduct individual and group DBT; participate on our DBT consultation team; provide CBT or other evidence-based therapies based on relevant training and experience; and have the opportunity to develop an independent project (e.g., community trainings, research, supervision) that aligns with the fellow’s career goals.
-Year one of the fellowship will focus on case conceptualization and the provision of individual and group DBT therapy, as well as preparation for licensure in North Carolina.
-Year two will focus on working toward DBT certification and developing skills in the provision of training and supervision.
+The post-doctoral fellow will: complete intakes to provide an initial assessment and case conceptualization of clients referred to the clinic; conduct individual and group DBT; participate on a DBT consultation team; provide CBT or other evidence-based therapies based on relevant training and experience.

 Interested applicants should submit the following materials: